 Partner with offices to help identify students who are homeless or at risk of becoming homeless and provide resources.
 To do this, some school financial aid offices send a list of independent students to specific offices who then reach out to each student to explain available and relevant resources and services.
 For a complete list of outreach and identification strategies, see our Identification Tip Sheet.

 Completing the FAFSA can be confusing and complicated.
-Schools and community agencies can provide FAFSA support in multiple ways.
+Yet schools and community agencies can provide FAFSA support in many ways.

-- Understand how to verify (through a homeless service provider and independently) that a student is experiencing homelessness or is at risk of experiencing homelessness for financial aid purposes.
-Have a sample verification letter ready for students to complete.
+- Understand how to determine that a student is experiencing homelessness or is at risk of experiencing homelessness for financial aid purposes.
+Utilize this sample form letter for students to complete.

 - Financial aid administrators should follow the Application and Verification Guide when conducting interviews to evaluate a student’s unaccompanied, at-risk, and/or homelessness status rather than focusing on the reasons for the applicant’s homelessness.